bwmilby/SvgIconTool/README.md

 LiveCode tool to manage SVG Icon Families

+To install the plugin, copy the **SvgIconTool.livecode** file to your plugin directory.
+If previously launched, the **milby.us** folder may also be copied to retain any icons that were imported.

 Drag a SVG file to the **Icon** card to see the file and path.
 Click the open folder icon or double click the file name field to select a file.

 Drag a folder of SVG files to the **Family** card to get a list.
 You can arrow up/down though the list to view icons individually.
 Click the open folder icon or double click the family path field to select a folder.